The Convent of Pleasure: Cross-dressing and queer themes

 The main plot of the play hinges on cross-dressing, a common theme in Early Modern theatre, especially Shakespeare's comedies.
 One result of the Prince(ss)'s cross-dressing is that much of the play appears to show a lesbian romance.
 Some scholars see their relationship as a "fleeting fantasy" of lesbianism, which is overridden by a solidly heterosexual and patriarchal ending.
 Others see it as the first portrayal of "lesbian love" in English literature, and therefore part of an important history of queer literature.
 In both readings, the potential for lesbian pleasure is seen as an additional threat to the institution of patriarchal marriage.

 Within Cavendish's play although the main topic is cross-dressing and female female love, other scholars have also noted the masculinity the Prince(ss) serves in the play.
 Reason being the constant note of Lady Happy mentioning how “masculine [her] servant" is.
 Within the text, their romance is seen as unnatural, although the Prince(ss) seems comfortable wearing men's clothing.
 This argument of male-female-male cross-dressing plays an important role on surprising the audience and breaking the gender norms, further enhancing the queer reading that can be given to The Convent of pleasure.

-Recent scholars have also found that other than female-female love, there is a newer theme in queer theory that is being applied to Cavendish's play: asexuality.
-Lady Happy engages in pleasure without men away from the eye of the public that often sought to penetrate her body (both literally and figuratively), and an uprising scholar has argued that the relationship between the Prince(ss) and Lady Happy could be considered asexual in nature.
-Scholars argue that the emphasis on pleasure gravitates towards sensuality rather than sexuality, and sensuality can exist in the absence of sexual desire/attraction, also, it is important to note that the characters themselves (Lady Happy and the Prince(ss) never express the need for sexual satisfaction.
-This further adds to the queer narrative that is assigned to the play, especially because the relationships between the women in the Convent are "intense, even romantic, but not sexual."
+Lady Happy's desire to remain unmarried could also function as an asexual fantasy.
+Scholar Megan Cole argues that the emphasis on pleasure gravitates towards sensuality rather than sexuality, and that Lady Happy and the Prince(ss) never express the need for sexual satisfaction.